Federal enclave: After 1900: Congress begins to authorize state laws

-Nevertheless, Congress gradually authorized the enforcement of some state laws on federal enclaves.
-Thus, in 1928, Congress made applicable to federal enclaves state laws governing wrongful death and personal injuries.
-And in the late 1930s Congress authorized states to apply their state taxes on fuel, income, sales and use (the "Buck Act"), and state laws governing worker's compensation and unemployment insurance.
+In the 20th century, Congress gradually authorized the enforcement of some state laws on federal enclaves.
+In 1928, Congress made some state laws, governing wrongful death and personal injuries, applicable to federal enclaves.
+In the late 1930s, Congress authorized states to apply their state taxes on fuel, income, sales and use (the Buck Act), and state laws governing worker's compensation and unemployment insurance.

 1937: Supreme Court allows states to reserve jurisdiction

-In 1937, because of concern over the lack of state law on federal enclaves, the Supreme Court held that the states could reserve some jurisdiction to themselves in consenting to federal legislative jurisdiction.
+In 1937, because of concern over the lack of state law on federal enclaves, the Supreme Court held that states could reserve some jurisdiction to themselves in consenting to federal legislative jurisdiction.
 In response, the states began to amend their "consent" and "cession" statutes to reserve state jurisdiction, including the power to tax enclave residents.

-To distinguish earlier "exclusive" jurisdiction enclaves from those acquired after the state amendments, the newer enclaves were labeled "partial" jurisdiction, and the label "concurrent" was given to enclaves over which the state had full jurisdiction.
-Finally, non-enclave federal property was called, "Proprietorial Interest Only".
+To distinguish earlier "exclusive" jurisdiction enclaves from those acquired after the state amendments, the newer enclaves were labeled "partial" jurisdiction—the specific label "concurrent" was given to enclaves over which the state had full jurisdiction.
+Finally, non-enclave federal property was called "proprietorial interest only."